BasicComputation/x64-lecture/A07 - Logical and shift instructions.md

 - SHL - shift left.
 Move bits to the left by a number of times. <br>
-Zero's is inserted from the left, and bits to the right are discarded.
+Zero's are inserted from the right, and bits to the left are discarded.
 Except the last bit out, is stored in the carry flag.
 - SHR - shift right. <br>
 Opposite as shift left.
 Last bit shifted out is stored in the carry flag.